 Though details of her comments will likely be kept under wraps until the day, key themes will be anticipated beforehand.
 She has already placed a great emphasis on issues such as social justice, which we can expect will form the backbone of her speech.
 However, she may also be expected to reveal further details on her more interventionist economic approach.

 DeHavilland will be providing extensive coverage of the Conservative Party Conference live from Birmingham, including original reports from a wide selection of fringe meetings.
-For further information about our definitive conference coverage, get in touch today.
+For further information about our definitive conference coverage, please contact your Monitoring Consultant.

 Madhav Bakshi is a Political Analyst within DeHavilland’s Editorial Team and leads on Energy policy.
 He is a graduate of King’s College London, where he studied International Politics.